peteroupc/html3dutil/doc/H3DU.Transform.md

 This object.
 (Type: <a href="H3DU.Transform.md">H3DU.Transform</a>)

 ### H3DU.Transform#setOrientation(angle, v, vy, vz) <a id='H3DU.Transform_H3DU.Transform_setOrientation'></a>

+<b>Deprecated: Use H3DU.Transform#setRotation instead.
+This method's name is inaccurate because orientations are not rotations.</b>

 Sets this transform's rotation in the form of an angle and an axis of rotation.
 Has no effect if a matrix was defined with H3DU.Transform#setMatrix